-The Master of Arts degree with concentration in Scientific Computation is offered by the Department of Mathematics and Statistics.
+The Master of Arts degree with specialization in Applied Mathematics / Scientific Computation is offered by the Department of Mathematics and Statistics.
 Through proper selection of coursework the student can prepare for entry as an applied mathematician into industry or government.
 Alternatively, the student can use the degree to prepare for a doctorate in applied mathematics or related fields.

 The Doctor of Philosophy degree is also offered by the Department.
 A key goal in this program is the preparation of the student for the pursuit of focused research and, at the same time, a breadth of training in the mathematical sciences.

 - A total of at least 30 hours of graduate level course work.